housecurve/housecurve.github.io/docs/manual/equalize_tool.md

 ---
 layout: default

-title: Equalize Tool
+title: Equalize
 parent: Manual
 nav_order: 5
 ---

 # Equalize Tool
+Use the Equalize tool to generate room correction filters from a saved measurement and a target curve.

-The Equalize Tool displays filters used to correct a saved measurement to a target curve.
+The Equalize tool displays filters used to correct a saved measurement to a target curve.
 The lower toolbar contains controls related to equalization.

 ![Equalize tool](/assets/img/equalize_screen.png "HouseCurve Equalize tool")

 ## Saved measurement
-Equalize Tool corrects a saved measurement to a target curve.
+Equalize tool corrects a saved measurement to a target curve.

 ## Predicted output
 The predicted magnitude measurement is shown in cyan.
 After applying the correction filters, the measured magnitude response should be close to this.